mattlenehan/Slope/README.md

   - AsyncListDiffer is powering the adapter items so the auto item animations in the recyclerview are used on only the items that have changed 🤹‍♀️
   - The sorting options support: Newest, Oldest, Merchant Name, and Dollar Amount.
 I felt these were the 4 most important pieces to see sorted.
 The Date section headers only appear for Newest & Oldest sort options. ⬇️⬆️
   - Search will query against Merchant Name and Category.
 I felt it was important to query Category so that the user can build unique views like "Show me my SaaS expenses sorted by Dollar Amount". 💰

-Really fun project!
-Going to try to build Slope-V2 in Compose now. 🏃‍♂️💨